Year of Call: 2010

 - The Immigration (European Economic Area) Regulations 2006

 Before commencing her pupillage Leah worked for two firms of Cardiff-based solicitors during which time she worked on high-profile murder and conspiracy cases as well as preparing cases on behalf of the Police Federation in relation to disciplinary proceedings brought against officers of South Wales Police.
-She is currently instructed on behalf of the Federation to assist in the preparation of a civil claim for misfeasance in a public office.
+She has been instructed on behalf of the Federation to assist in the preparation of a civil claim for misfeasance in a public office.

 Leah was educated at Cams Hill School, Fareham and the City of Bath Sixth Form College.
 She studied law at Cardiff University and graduated with a First Class Honours degree, before completing the Bar Vocational Course at Cardiff Law School.
 She was taken on as a member of chambers in September 2013 following the successful completion of her pupillage during which time her pupil supervisors were David Elias and Emily Davies.